 - 1. In Edit mode, select the tool you want to use. - 2.
-Click the Radial Gradient tool button to enter Radial Gradient mode.
+Click the Radial Gradient tool button Internation to enter Radial Gradient mode.
 Or, toggle the Radial Gradient panel open and closed with the R key. - 3.
-Specify the Radial Gradient settings in the panel or on the fly, as described in the table below. - 4.
-Position the guides on your photo.
+Specify the Radial Gradient settings in the panel or on the fly, as described in the table below.

+- 4. Position the guides on your photo.
 Inside the circle, the image is unaltered.
 At the perimeter of the circle, the effect being applied by the Radial Gradient is transitioning between not applied at all (inside), and full strength (outside).
 To make this clearer, check the Show gradient mask checkbox.
-Hold down the SHIFT key while positioning the effect to change the radial gradient to a perfect circle.

-- 5. Adjust the sliders to get the effect you want. - 6.
+Hold down the SHIFT key while positioning the effect to change the radial gradient to a perfect circle. - 5.
+Adjust the sliders to get the effect you want. - 6.
 Press Done.

 Invert gradient Toggle this option to invert the radial gradient.
 By pressing the Invert button, the effects will be applied to the center of the image (inside the circular guides), and outside of the radial gradient will be unaltered.
 Show gradient mask Show gradient mask When this option is checked, your radial gradient mask will be displayed in the color shown.
-Alternatively, hold down the S key to see the mask on the image.
+Alternatively, hold down the ${f S}$ key to see the mask on the image.
 Click the drop-down arrow to select another display color.
-For filters that involve drawing or clicking on the image, such as Light EOTM and Alternating between White Balance, hold down the ALT key to switch from Radial Gradient mode to using the Radial Gradient the tool.
-Tool and cursorapplied tools
+Alternating between the Radial Gradient Tool and cursor- applied tools For filters that involve drawing or clicking on the image, such as Light EQTM and White Balance, hold down the ALT key to switch from Radial Gradient mode to using the tool.